 So knowing a person has one of these conditions may make it easier to diagnose the others when symptoms occur.
 This should also provide an incentive to aggressively treat one in an attempt to prevent the others.

-Another study completed in Australia found that children with eczema were up to 50 percent more likely to develop asthma as they age as compared to those who did not have the skin condition.
+A study in Australia found that children with eczema were up to 50 percent more likely to develop asthma as they age, compared to those who did not have the skin condition.
 Other studies place the risk of developing asthma as high as 63 percent.

-In some instances allergic conditions such as hay fever and even asthma can lead to eczema.
+In some instances allergic conditions, such as hay fever and even asthma, have been found to lead to eczema.

 So what have we learned?

 We've learned that there are quite a few similarities between these two diseases.
-Mostly, and regardless of whether it eventually disappears or not, the risk of someone with eczema later developing asthma is about 50 percent.
+Mostly, and regardless of whether it eventually disappears, the risk of someone with eczema later developing asthma is about 50 percent.

-However, experts believe aggressive diagnosis and treatment of eczema and asthma will prevent a worsening of either condition, and prevent one from causing the other.
+However, experts believe aggressive diagnosis and treatment of eczema and asthma can prevent a worsening of either condition, and can also prevent one from causing the other.